-Action Explanation Exit remote location Exits the remote view and goes back to the web browser Main Page.
+Action Explanation Exit Remote Location Exits the remote view and goes back to the web browser Main Page.
 This is equivalent to clicking the Exit icon on the Control Panel.
 The default keys are F2, F3, F4.
 Adjust Video Brings up the Video Settings dialog box.
 This is equivalent to clicking the Video Settings icon on the Control Panel.
 The default keys are F5, F6, F7.
-Toggle OSD Toggles the Control Panel Off and On .
+Toggle Control Panel Toggles the Control Panel Off and On.
 The default keys are F3, F4, F5.
-Toggle mouse display If you find the display of the two mouse pointers (local and remote) to be confusing or annoying, you can use this function to shrink the non-functioning pointer down to a barely noticeable tiny circle, which can be ignored.
+Toggle Mouse Display If you find the display of the two mouse pointers (local and remote) to be confusing or annoying, you can use this function to shrink the non-functioning pointer down to a barely noticeable tiny circle, which can be ignored.
 Since this function is a toggle, use the hotkeys again to bring the mouse display back to its original configuration.
 This is equivalent to selecting the Dot pointer type from the Mouse Pointer icon on the Control Panel.
 The default keys are F7, F8, F9.
 Note: The Java Control Panel does not have this feature.
-Adjust mouse This synchronizes the local and remote mouse movements.
-The default keys are F8, F7, F6.
-Video Auto-sync This combination performs an auto-sync operation.
+Adjust Mouse This synchronizes the local and remote mouse movements.
+The default keys are F7, F8, F9.
+Video AutoSync This combination performs an auto-sync operation.
 It is equivalent to clicking the Video Autosync icon on the Control Panel.
 The default keys are F6, F7, F8.
 Show/Hide Local Cursor Toggles the display of your local mouse pointer off and on.
 This is equivalent to selecting the Null pointer type from the Mouse Pointer icon on the Control Panel.
 The default keys are F4,F5.

-Action Explanation Substitute Ctrl key If your local computer captures Ctrl key combinations, preventing them from being sent to the remote system, you can implement their effects on the remote system by specifying a function key to substitute for the Ctrl key.
+Substitute Ctrl key If your local computer captures Ctrl key combinations, preventing them from being sent to the remote system, you can implement their effects on the remote system by specifying a function key to substitute for the Ctrl key.
 If you substitute the F11 key, for example, pressing [F11 + 5] would appear to the remote system as [Ctrl + 5].
 The default key is F11.
+Note: When Keyboard Pass Through is enabled, [Alt + Tab] can be sent directly to the remote system (see Customize Control Panel , page 103 for details).
 Substitute Alt key Although all other keyboard input is captured and sent to the remote system, [Alt + Tab] and [Ctrl + Alt + Del] work on your local computer.
 In order to implement their effects on the remote system, another key may be substituted for the Alt key.
 If you substitute the F12 key, for example, you would use [F12 + Tab] and [Ctrl + F12 + Del].
 The default key is F11.
+Note: When Keyboard Pass Through is enabled, [Alt + Tab] can be sent directly to the remote system (see Customize Control Panel , page 103 for details).